Zeugma440/atldotnet/README.md

 ATL unit tests run on .NET Framework 4.5+

-The library and its tests have been maintained on Visual Studio Express 2012, 2015 and 2017 Community
+The library and its tests have been maintained on Visual Studio Express 2012, 2015, 2017 Community and 2019 Community

 Please refer to the [Code snippets section of the Documentation](https://github.com/Zeugma440/atldotnet/wiki/3.-Usage-_-Code-snippets) for quick usage